 Why is this effective?
 The customer wants to be heard, and when you listen, it diffuses some of their anger.
 Plus, you’ll get a better idea of potential problems that need resolving.
 Your customer may have a legitimate complaint and knowing it exists gives you a chance to prevent future recurrences of the same issue.
 That can make your business better!
 So listen to what they’re saying.

 To express empathy, think about how you would feel if the situation was reversed and what you would want someone to say to you.
 Compassion is key here.
 For example: “I am sorry that this has been a disappointing experience for you.
 I know it’s frustrating and I’d like to work with you to resolve it.
 You’ll be surprised at how far expressing empathy will take you.
 When you express empathy, it shows that your customer’s experience is important to you.
 It also makes the process of resolving the situation easier for everyone involved.

 4. Just do it!

 It is difficult to make a change on the spot, but if there is something you can do quickly to address the situation, then do it.
 For example: “I’ll try to fix this for you quickly.
 I apologize for any inconvenience you’ve experienced and will keep you updated.”
-If you can make things better fast, then the customer will be more pleased than if your company drags their feet on sorting things out.
+If you can make things better fast, then the customer will be more pleased than if your company drags its feet on sorting things out.